Correctly storing your automated external defibrillators (AEDs) is very important.

 - Stainless steel cabinets: Sleek and professional, stainless steel cabinets are sturdy, easy to clean, and come at a premium price point.

 - Locking wall cabinets: Built-in locks provide extra security while allowing quick emergency access.
-Prices range from affordable to high-end, depending on features.
+Depending on the features included, these cabinets are available at a wide range of price points, from budget-friendly to premium options.

 - Recessed wall cabinets: Recessed cabinets are installed into the wall for a flush-mounted look to save space, blend in, or meet accessibility requirements.
-They range from moderately priced to more expensive.
+Pricing varies from mid-range to higher-end, depending on the specific features and design.

 - Wall cabinets with strobe lights: When opened, these premium cabinets activate a bright strobe light to alert nearby people that the AED is being accessed.